 After these payments are made and all necessary accompanying images have been provided, the trademark will be published in Warta Kerajaan (Government Gazette).
 At this point, anyone who plans to reject the registration of the trademark has a period of two months to do so.
 Once there are no remaining objections, the trademark will be licensed, and the applicant will receive a registration certificate.

 The newly registered trademark will be active for 10 years from the date of application.
-Registered trademarks in Malaysia can even be renewed on a permanent basis if the trademark has not been used for a duration of three years.
+Registered trademarks in Malaysia can even be renewed consecutively on a permanent basis if the renewal fee is paid in due time.

 Timeline for Malaysia Trademark Registration

-The length of registering a trademark in Malaysia takes roughly eighteen months.
+Hence, the length of registering a trademark in Malaysia is roughly eighteen months.

 What is the Cost of Trademark Registration in Malaysia?

-However, there are certain costs which are to be taken into consideration at all times due to their importance.
-The production of a symbol to be used as a trademark may be of significant costs if such production is outsourced.
+However, there are certain costs which should be taken into consideration due to their importance.
+The production of a symbol to be used as a trademark may be of significant cost if such production is outsourced.

 Trademark acquisition costs may also apply.
 These costs include the fees payable to MyIPO during the submission of an application as well as after the acceptance of the publication application.